r-grandorder/tri-hermes/en/pages/prologue.md

 **P.A.
 System**
 There's no way our Border here can break through a group like that.
-If we try to charge them, we'll all be dead way before we hit the water!</span>
+If we try to charge them, we'll all be dead way before we hit the water!

 **P.A.
 System**
 Holmes!
 Hard right!
-We'll have to give up on the ship and try for another observatory!</span>
+We'll have to give up on the ship and try for another observatory!

 **Holmes:**
 I'm afraid that won't work, Da Vinci.We're getting no response from the American base.